homma/docs/lem/p01_basic.md

 ;; making sure being in the default package to call defpackage (in-package cl-user)

-;; create own package and import symbols in lem package (defpackage my-package (:use cl lem))
+;; create own package and import symbols in the lem package (defpackage my-package (:use cl lem))

 ;; move to my-package